aidanduffy68-prog/behavioral-oracle/fry_protocol/docs/RED_TEAMING_BEHAVIORAL_ORACLES.md

 The methodology is transferable.
 The tools are reusable.
 The results are quantifiable.

+## The Traditional Finance Parallel

+This isn't just about DeFi.
+Traditional finance faces the same problem.

+**Think about:**
+- Credit card fraudsters creating fake accounts to maximize cashback rewards
+- Market makers manipulating quotes to trigger stop losses
+- High-frequency traders front-running retail orders
+- Flash crash manipulation triggering mass liquidations

+**The same attack patterns exist in TradFi:**
+- Create multiple accounts (Sybil farming)
+- Coordinate across participants (Collusion rings)
+- Manipulate market data (Oracle manipulation)
+- Time attacks to exploit system weaknesses (MEV)

+**The difference:** Traditional finance has decades of regulatory frameworks, massive security budgets, and entire compliance departments.

+**DeFi has:** None of that.
+Yet.

+This red team testing framework is how we catch up.
+Not by copying TradFi's bureaucracy.
+By building automated security testing that scales.

 ## Join the Security Team

 **If you're interested in:**